FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 Texturing
 ---------
-The flag on the right side is reversed (A).

-Cockpit objects have a Blender material, to improve the solid view : swap back to the default white, when a clear texture is lost.

 Colours inspired by N6937C (H) :
 - blade tips (red and white).
 - cockpit (green, black, beige and metallic).
 - seat (metallic, grey and beige).
 - yoke (black and blue).
 - levers (metallic, red and yellow).

+The flag on the right side is reversed (A).

 The double red line, the grey ellipse below the fuselage (except the rounded ends), are delimited by the mesh.